sventorben/kommons/docs/developer_info.md

 ## Conclusion

-Keycloak Kommons is built to solve specific, real-world problems in a robust and focused way.
+*Kommon*s is built to solve specific, real-world problems in a robust and focused way.
 If you need a flexible SPI for building your own Keycloak tools, you may want to look into alternative projects or build something custom.

 > TL;DR: **Use the JARs.
 Don't code against them.**